UniMath/agda-unimath/src/lists/lists.lagda.md

 map-algebra-list A (inl (a , x)) = cons a x map-algebra-list A (inr star) = nil

-inv-map-algebra-list :
+map-inv-algebra-list :
   {l1 : Level} (A : UU l1) →
   list A → Maybe (A × list A)
-inv-map-algebra-list A nil = inr star inv-map-algebra-list A (cons a x) = inl (pair a x)
+map-inv-algebra-list A nil = inr star map-inv-algebra-list A (cons a x) = inl (pair a x)

-is-section-inv-map-algebra-list :
+is-section-map-inv-algebra-list :
   {l1 : Level} (A : UU l1) →
-  (map-algebra-list A ∘ inv-map-algebra-list A) ~ id is-section-inv-map-algebra-list A nil = refl is-section-inv-map-algebra-list A (cons a x) = refl
+  (map-algebra-list A ∘ map-inv-algebra-list A) ~ id is-section-map-inv-algebra-list A nil = refl is-section-map-inv-algebra-list A (cons a x) = refl

-is-retraction-inv-map-algebra-list :
+is-retraction-map-inv-algebra-list :
   {l1 : Level} (A : UU l1) →
-  (inv-map-algebra-list A ∘ map-algebra-list A) ~ id is-retraction-inv-map-algebra-list A (inl (a , x)) = refl is-retraction-inv-map-algebra-list A (inr star) = refl
+  (map-inv-algebra-list A ∘ map-algebra-list A) ~ id is-retraction-map-inv-algebra-list A (inl (a , x)) = refl is-retraction-map-inv-algebra-list A (inr star) = refl

 is-equiv-map-algebra-list :
   {l1 : Level} (A : UU l1) → is-equiv (map-algebra-list A)
 is-equiv-map-algebra-list A =
   is-equiv-is-invertible
-    ( inv-map-algebra-list A)
+    ( map-inv-algebra-list A)
-    ( is-section-inv-map-algebra-list A)
+    ( is-section-map-inv-algebra-list A)
-    ( is-retraction-inv-map-algebra-list A)
+    ( is-retraction-map-inv-algebra-list A)
 ```